|The much-requested fan favorite|

 Although The Weird Al Show actually first aired on September 13, fans apparently didn't mind waiting.
 Its premiere garnered bigger ratings than any other program on the CBS Saturday line-up.
 Critical reviews were average but optimistic.
 Regular performers from the series such as Danielle Weeks and Gary LeRoi Gray started endorsing products such as cameras and IHOP.
 The show was attracting quite an audience, perhaps fueled by the fact that Al was getting some rather big guests such as Drew Carey, Hanson, and Barenaked Ladies...plus a slew of quirky celebrities such as Dweezil Zappa, John Tesh, and Dick Van Patten helped give the show the appeal of a cult series.
 And of course, Al often brought his past co-stars and close, personal friends onto the show, including Bill Mumy, Judy Tenuta, Kevin McCarthy, Gedde Watanabe, Victoria Jackson, David Bowe, Stan Freberg, Emo Philips, and of course his band (particularly a rather funny running gag with Bermuda in the "Talent Show" episode).

 However, not everyone who was asked to participate in the show accepted.
-Leslie Nielsen and Fran Drescher are two notable exceptions, and animation director John Kricfalusi (creator of Ren and Stimpy) politely turned down Al's offer to produce the animated opening sequence.
-Can you imagine Al drawn in Spumco style?
-Actually, Al often grabbed guests from The Tonight Show since his studio was right next door.
+Leslie Nielsen and Fran Drescher are two notable exceptions, and animation director John Kricfalusi (creator of Ren and Stimpy) turned down Al's offer to produce the animated opening sequence--but let's not talk about him anymore.
+Trying to take advantage of filming the show at the NBC Studios, Al often grabbed guests from The Tonight Show since his studio was right next door.
 Jay Leno was reportedly not too pleased about Al "borrowing" his guests.

 It is not known how far the series was distributed internationally.
 Canadian fans, however, were able to watch it on the Global network, which at times even premiered new episodes before CBS did!